enrique-cardenas/countries-data/README.md

 # country-data

 This repo contains my solutions to the exercises in part 2c of [Deep Dive Into Modern Web Development](https://fullstackopen.com/en/part2/getting_data_from_server) course.
 The purpose of these exercises was to create a
-React application that fetches country data from https://restcountries.eu/ and to display the weather of a certain country.
+React application that fetches country data from https://restcountries.eu/ and to display the weather of a country using a weather api, openweathermap was used in this app.

 ## Getting Started